anabelac3/The-Transport-Game/README.md

 # The Transport Game

 The Transport Game is a three-party coalition formation game designed to simulate horizontal collaboration within the transport industry.
 The Transport Game enables researchers interested in multi-party processes to conduct real-time, online simple majority coalition experiments.
 This interactive game operates as an oTree (version 5.6.0) application, and it is based on the Online Coalition Game developed by Wissink et al. (2022).
+The game is available in both Dutch and English.

 Here are the installation instructions: